-In this recipe, pumpkin puree injects the soup with rich pumpkin flavor.
+In this recipe, pumpkin puree infuses the soup with rich pumpkin flavor.
 Thai red curry paste is used to add heat, but gets toned down by the creamy sweetness of coconut milk.
 A splash of lime juice balances and brightens all the flavors in the soup.

 This pumpkin soup is an ideal meal prep or make-ahead recipe, so you could make a big batch of it on a Sunday to have on hand for the coming week.
 It tastes even better the next day, because the flavors have more time to mingle and develop.
 You can serve it on its own or pair it with a simple side salad and a slice of French bread for the perfect cold weather meal.

-How to Make Thai Pumpkin Soup
+How to Make Thai Coconut Curry Pumpkin Soup

 - Make the flavor base: Sauté the onions in a bit of coconut oil.
 Then add the garlic, ginger and curry paste.